schneems/ruby_javascript_data_viz/README.md

       alert('hello world');
     </script>

 Open up [http://localhost:3000/products](http://localhost:3000/products) to refresh the page, you should be greated by a nice pop up.
-Make sure your javacript console is open and change the alert to `console.log('hello world');` like this:
+Make sure your javascript console is open and change the alert to `console.log('hello world');` like this:

     <script type='text/javascript'>
       console.log('hello world');